Disasters involving art materials are nothing new to me after years of travelling and sketching in southern Africa.

 Instead, bring 20-25 pencils in a range of colours and keep them in your pencil case.
 Believe me – you won’t have time to miss the things you didn’t bring, but you may regret carrying something you didn’t use.

-Now you’ve done the hard work and finished reading, reward yourself by joining me and fellow artists on an Art Safari in South Africa!
+Now you’ve done the hard work and finished reading, reward yourself by joining fellow artists and me on an Art Safari in South Africa!